EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: The EvoGPT System

 \subsubsection{Crossover}

-In genetic algorithms, one of the primary operators that drive population evolution is \textbf{crossover}.
-Crossover combines two parent individuals to produce two offsprings, allowing promising traits to propagate and mix across generations.

-In our implementation, we use a \emph{crossover probability} of 0.8.
-That is, with an 80\% chance, the algorithm selects two parents and performs a structural crossover to generate two offsprings.

-This crossover operator blends the internal structure of the two parent test suites—specifically their test methods, helper methods, and inner classes.
-One offspring inherits approximately 80\% of its test methods from Parent 1 and 20\% from Parent 2, while the second offspring receives the inverse proportion.
+Given two parent test suites, offspring are created with the crossover operation by recombining test methods, helper methods, and inner classes.
+In our implementation, we applied crossover at the test-suite level with probability $0.8$.
+One offspring inherits approximately 80\% of its structure from the first parent and 20\% from the second, with the inverse applied to the other offspring.